spatel3456/Description--PDFs-/README.md

 # Description--PDFs-
+This is a "public" set repository with only the description of the acutal "PDFs" repository, which is set "private".

 This repository goes with the research work I did with a faculty in Texas A&M as a quick project to get into research.

 As part of this project, we look at Adobe Acrobat, program by Oracle that lets you code into a PDF page.
 Acrobat's main usage in normal lives comes with creating text pages, similar to notepad/ Microsoft Word, that are created/used for the only purpose of refering to text.
 A sophisticated and giant program (over 10's of millions of lines of code in the program) that is no better than a pen and paper.